10 Things I Hate About You: Casting

 Junger was keen to find unknown actors for the movie.
 Josh Hartnett and Ashton Kutcher were in the running to play Patrick Verona.
 Eliza Dushku auditioned for the role of Kat Stratford.
 Katie Holmes was also considered for the role.
 Kate Hudson was offered the part but her mother, Goldie Hawn, did not like the script, so she passed on the role.
 Casting director Marcia Ross contacted Junger and recommended Julia Stiles for the role.

 Junger met her that evening and was "immediately taken"; after the 10 minute meeting, he gave her the role.
 Joseph Gordon-Levitt auditioned for the roles of Cameron and Michael, despite initial reluctance to act in a "high school film".
-The role of Michael eventually went to David Krumholtz and Gordon-Levitt was then offered the role of Cameron, but he wasn't interested doing a high school film until the director convinced him to take it.
+The role of Michael eventually went to David Krumholtz and Gordon-Levitt was then offered the role of Cameron.
 Casting for Patrick Verona was a long process, with Andrew Lazar reporting he had seen over 1,000 boys for the role.
 Three and a half weeks before filming was due to start, Ross brought Heath Ledger into a casting session, and Junger was immediately inspired by him.

 Filming

 Filming took place in 1998, between June 8 and August 6.
 Many of the scenes were filmed on location at Stadium High School and at a house in the North End of Tacoma, Washington.
 The prom sequence was shot over three days in Seattle.
 Ledger's singing scene in the high-school bleachers, regarded as one of the most iconic scenes of the movie, had just three takes.
 The song for the scene changed numerous times, almost being "I Touch Myself" by Australian rock band Divinyls, before "Can't Take My Eyes Off You" by Frankie Valli was settled on.

-Costume designer Kim Tillman designed original dresses for Larisa Oleynik and Julia Stiles, as well as the period outfits for Susan May Pratt and David Krumholtz.
+Costume designer Kimberly Tillman designed original dresses for Larisa Oleynik and Julia Stiles, as well as the period outfits for Susan May Pratt and David Krumholtz.
 Gabrielle Union's snakeskin prom dress is a Betsey Johnson design.
 Heath Ledger's and Joseph Gordon-Levitt's vintage tuxedos came from Isadora's in Seattle.